Frederick E. Olmsted

+Fritz Olmsted was the nephew of Frederick Law Olmsted, the influential landscape designer, and first cousin to landscape designers Frederick Law Olmsted Jr. and John Charles Olmsted.
+He initially trained in forestry at the Biltmore Forest School, an educational outgrowth of his uncle's suggestions for Biltmore Estate.
+His son, Frederick Olmsted Jr. is noted as an artist with the Federal Art Project and the Public Works of Art Project.

 Early life and education

-Olmsted was born in Hartford, Connecticut.
-He was the son of Lucy Sawyer Hollister and Albert Harry Olmsted, a banker.
-His father was a half-brother of acclaimed landscape designer Frederick Law Olmsted.
+Olmsted was born in Hartford, Connecticut, on November 8, 1872.
+He was the son of Lucy Sawyer Hollister (born 1848) and Albert Harry Olmsted (1842–1929), a banker.
+His father was a half-brother of acclaimed landscape designer Frederick Law Olmsted and uncle to Frederick Law Olmsted Jr. and John Charles Olmsted.

 Olmsted went to Hartford Public High School, graduating in 1891.
-He then attended Yale University where he studied civil engineering, graduating from the Sheffield Scientific School with a Ph.B. in 1894.
-While there, he was a member of the Fraternity of Delta Psi (St. Anthony Hall) and a member of the Class Cup Committee.
-He was also the coxswain of the Yale Bulldogs' varsity crew team for three years.
+He then attended Yale University where he studied civil engineering, graduating from the Sheffield Scientific School with a Bachelor of Philosophy (Ph.B.) in 1894.
+While there, he was a member of the Fraternity of Delta Psi (St. Anthony Hall) and a member of the committee that selected the winner of the senior class cup.
+He was also the coxswain of the Yale Bulldogs' varsity crew team in 1882, 1883 and 1884.

-After college, Olmsted worked at his father's bank in Hartford for a year.
-In 1896, he joined the topographic division of the United States Geological Survey (USGS) at the suggestion of his first-cousin, Frederick Law Olmsted, Jr. He spent eighteen months near Asheville, North Carolina, surveying and building trails and roads, as well as re-surveying the Pisgah Quadrangle.
-While there, he met Dr. Carl A. Schenck, forester of the Biltmore Estate, and learned about career opportunities of the new field of forestry.
-He left the USGS and worked for Schenck for a few months.
-He also attended the earliest incarnation of the Biltmore Forest School which was founded by Schenck; at this time, the school was "on a voluntary basis and highly informal."

-Olmsted returned to college, attending graduate school at Harvard University in 1897 and 1898.
+After working for two years and receiving an introduction to forestry at the Biltmore Forest School, Olmsted returned to college, attending graduate school at Harvard University in 1897 and 1898.
 In the fall of 1897, he took courses at the University of Cambridge and Arnold Arboretum.

-In the spring of 1898, he spent a year working and studying with foresters in the Black Forest in Baden, Germany.
-In 1899, he studied forestry under Deitrich Brandis at the University of Munich, receiving a diploma in 1899.
-In November 1899 at the suggestion of Brandis, he studied practical forestry in the foothills of the Himalayas in India where most of the forests were under state control.
+Starting in the spring of 1898, Olmsted spent a year working and studying with foresters in the Black Forest in Baden, Germany.
+He studied forestry under Dietrich Brandis at the University of Munich, receiving a diploma in 1899.
+In November 1899, at the suggestion of Brandis, he studied practical forestry in the foothills of the Himalayas in India where most of the forests were under state control.
 He returned to the United States in 1900.

 Career

+Banking

+After graduating from Yale, Olmsted worked for a year at George P. Bissell & Company, his father's bank in Hartford, Connecticut.
+Although George P. Bissell & Company was the oldest private banking house in New England, the firm went into a receivership in 1896.

+Geological survey and forestry

+In 1896, Olmsted joined the topographic mapping division of the United States Geological Survey (USGS) at the suggestion of his first cousin, Frederick Law Olmsted Jr. He spent eighteen months near Asheville, North Carolina, surveying and building trails and roads, as well as re-surveying the USGS Pisgah Quadrangle map.
+While there, he met Dr. Carl A. Schenck, forester of the Biltmore Estate, and learned about career opportunities of the new field of forestry.
+He left the USGS and worked for Schenck for a few months while attending the earliest incarnation of the Biltmore Forest School, which was founded by Schenck in 1896.